 Make sure fun is still on the agenda

-In 2009, I went to New York on holiday with three girlfriends.
-New York is one of my favourite cities.
+Recently I went to New York on holiday with three girlfriends.
+New York is one of my favorite cities.
 We had a fantastic time and rest assured there was no being asleep in bed by 8 pm on that trip!